Veridise/veridise-docs/zkvanguard/detectors/uc-inputs.md

 ### Command-line Usage

-The NDW detector is invoked with the argument: `--detector uc-inputs`.
+The UCI detector is invoked with the argument: `--detector uc-inputs`.

 ## Example and Explanation